 Multimeter - to test for continuity and for voltages.
-This doesn't need to be anything really expensive as THIS will do the job for well under £10.
+This doesn't need to be anything really expensive as THIS will do the job for under £10.
 You'll probably want something a little better after a while so it might be an idea to just start with something like THIS

 Solder Sucker - Sooner or later you're going to want to remove a component from a circuitboard.
-Combined with solder wick, the solder sucker / desoldering pump is the one of the most effective ways to do it.
+Combined with solder wick, the solder sucker / desoldering pump is the one of the most cost effective ways to do it.

 Solder mop / wick - Like a solder sponge that sucks melted solder from joints.
 Comes under various guises and thicknesses but THIS is a decent version at a good price.

 Patchbay Sockets - Some people go for multiple PHONO SOCKETS, others go for 3.5mm JACKS and others go for single pole 4mm SOCKETS.
 Which one to chose is often dictated by the space available and the thickness of the panel.

 LED's - There are hundreds of different types of LED's in dozens of different colours.
 Its often a lot cheaper to buy a bag of 50 or 100 LED's from China than it is to buy 10 or 20 from a normal supplier.
 Theres loads of information and tools for using LED's HERE including a very handy LED resistor calculator.

 Glue - Useful for all kinds of things.
 Superglue is useful but it can react strangely with some plastics and may not be very strong in certain situations.
 We'd also recommend getting hold of a decent two part epoxy resin glue.